 If that’s not enough of an explanation for you, then let’s get (a little) technical!

-Luminoso’s proprietary methodology relies in part on ConceptNet, an open-source knowledgebase developed at MIT Media Labs that helps computers understand language in the same way that humans do.
+Luminoso’s proprietary methodology relies in part on ConceptNet, an open-source knowledge base developed in the MIT Media Lab that helps computers understand language in the same way that humans do.

 When people communicate, we bring to the table our basic knowledge of how the world works.
 For example, we know that the sun is hot, water is wet, and that most people spend way too many hours of their day watching cat videos.
 (Guilty as charged.)
 We don’t need to explain these things when we’re communicating with another person because we assume that they also understand.
 However, computers don’t know these basic facts unless we teach them – and this is exactly what ConceptNet does.

-But why is this important to text analytics?
+But why is this important?
 How does teaching computers about the world improve my text analytics results?

 ConceptNet is important to our methodology because it increases accuracy and prevents computers from drawing incorrect or illogical conclusions about text that a human with common sense would never make.
 This reduces the need to have a person devote precious hours to checking and verifying text analytics outputs, like they had to in the past.
 ConceptNet has been delivering great results that are on the cutting-edge of text analytics methodologies, but we wanted to see if we could go even further.
 And we did!